LiuYuancheng/Airport_Runway_Simulation_Cyber_Range_Document/5_Case_Study_Doc/2_CaseStudy_MITM.md

 ![](2_CaseStudy_MITM_Img/logo_mid.png)

 **Project Design Purpose**: This article will introduce the how we use the [**Mini OT Aviation CAT-II Airport Runway Lights Management Simulation System**](https://www.linkedin.com/pulse/aviation-runway-lights-management-simulation-system-yuancheng-liu-5rzhc) (v_0.2.1) we developed  an attacker can launch and man in the middle attack from an unauthorized IoT  surveillance camera inside the Tower ATC control Room to temporary denied the airport's aircraft traffic control service (landing) and finally cased the airplane fuel low caution situation/accident.
-This can study designed as part of our IT/OT/IoT workshop and the attack vectors includes: Supply Chain attack, Firmware updates & configuration, IEC61850-104 imperfections, Eavesdropping, Man in the middle, Component Denial of Services.
+This can study designed as part of our IT/OT/IoT workshop and the attack vectors includes: Supply Chain attack, Firmware updates & configuration, IEC61850-104 packet imperfections, Eavesdropping, Man in the middle, Component Denial of Services.

 In this cyber security case study I will cover below sections: